 Welcome to Robins!

-The Robins team are Mrs Johnson, Mrs Fiore, Mrs Hart and Mrs Hinson.
-We are a friendly team who all work together to ensure that the Reception children are happy, engaged, supported and challenged.
+The Robins team are Miss Stone, Mrs Palmer, Mrs Fiore, Mrs Hart and Mrs Hinson.
+We are a friendly team who all work together to ensure that our Reception and Year 1 children are happy, engaged, supported and challenged.

 Our Learning Environment

 Our environment is carefully laid out to allow the children to access the seven areas of the Early Years curriculum through self-directed play, allowing the adults to support and extend their learning alongside them.
 We have the following areas, with changing weekly challenges that link to children's current learning and interests.